polar3197/polar3197.github.io/_pages/about.md

 ---

 I'm Charlie Cooper.
-I recently graduated from UC Berkeley with a B.A. in Mathematics and a B.A. in Computer Science.
+I graduated from UC Berkeley, in 2025, with a B.A. in Mathematics and a B.A. in Computer Science.

 ---